MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Remove-SPWebApplication.md

 ## DESCRIPTION
 This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
+You may only use parameters from one parameter set and you may not combine parameters from different parameter sets.
 For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

-The Remove-SPWebApplication cmdlet deletes the Web application specified by the Identity and Zone parameters.
+The `Remove-SPWebApplication` cmdlet deletes the Web application specified by the Identity and Zone parameters.
 If no zone is provided, the entire Web application and all zones are removed.

 For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

 ## EXAMPLES

-### ------------------EXAMPLE 1----------------------- (SharePoint Server 2013)
+### ------------------EXAMPLE 1-----------------------
 ```
 C:\PS>Get-SPWebApplication http://sitename | Remove-SPWebApplication -Zone "Internet" -Confirm
 ```